The Enemy of the World

 by Martin Izsak

 Episodes one, two, and four seem to offer the best bits.
-The action opening might have been good for television, and seems to have been well done from the level of energy present on the audio recordings, but in the novel it comes off as rather boring reading.
-Since nobody knows who's Who yet, there's just too much confusion and silliness in it for my liking.
+The action opening works fairly well on television, offering some unique visuals for Doctor Who at this time, and incoming director Barry Letts makes an impressive debut here.
+There's a good level of energy present on the audio as well, but this is not as atmospheric or unique as other Doctor Who shows, and in the novel the action opening comes off as rather boring reading.
+Episode One really needs to be seen to be appreciated.
+Narratively, since nobody knows who's Who yet, there's just too much confusion and silliness in it for my liking.
 We're unable to root for the three new thug characters, who are far less than believable allies of Kent to go as far against him as they do while still supposedly sharing his views.
 And as for the series regulars, the sequence raises a question that should have remained resting in peace: why bother to step outside the TARDIS?
-Curiosity is not what it should be, until conversation with Astrid and Kent takes place later on, at last providing interest in this specific time-space location.
+If you get to see the Doctor's beach antics, there's entertainment value here, but if only reading or listening, curiosity is just not what it should be, until conversation with Astrid and Kent takes place later on, at last providing interest in this specific time-space location.
 The doppelganger idea, combined with careful character investigation, is pushed to the forefront of the discussion, until a threat arrives and the Doctor makes his first move at impersonation...... if this doesn't build good anticipation for the rest of a story, nothing will!
 Great stuff.

-Episode two completes the impersonation scene nicely, leaving the Doctor in good standing with his new friends and his tv audience.
+Episode two completes the impersonation scene nicely, leaving the Doctor in good standing with his new friends and his TV audience.
 The hero at work.
 The rest of the episode demonstrates the evil Salamander's scheme, which isn't too far off of some of the wilder theories I've heard about Hurricane Katrina.
 Has reality been inspired by fiction?
-In this Doctor Who story at least, we get a nice twist of sci-fi elements on a grand scale, deftly used by a political magician to create the illusion that will give him the power he wants.
+In this Doctor Who story at least, we get a nice twist of sci-fi elements on a grand scale (Google the HAARP project for a possible real-world equivalent), deftly used by a political magician to create the illusion that will give him the power he wants.
 A classic ploy, making for good drama here as it usually does wherever it is used.
 (See the rise of the Emperor in the Star Wars Prequels for another example.)
-Budapest is one of my personal favourite cities, and the thought of being able to get there from virtually any civilized point in the world in less than two hours makes good fantasy.
+Also, Budapest is one of my personal favourite cities, and the thought of being able to get there from virtually any civilized point in the world in less than two hours makes good fantasy.
 It is most heinously unfair that the Doctor must let his two companions go there, but not be able to get to the place himself for fear of split screen challenges!
 As an explorer, the Doctor should always get at least one scene in every set.

 What's worse, the dialogue explaining Denes's situation is too little and goes by too quickly to make an impression on those who hadn't seen previous episodes - the lack of reprise of episode two's last scene adds to this problem.
 The only pro-active plot for the good guys in this episode is the attempt to rescue Denes.
 First of all, attempting this makes Denes look guilty - he would be better off facing Salamander in public court as he wishes than in aiding the dishonesty of having someone impersonate Salamander, which could raise the question of whether or not the impersonator is the real culprit behind Salamander's crimes.
 But worse, the rescue attempt then goes without resolution in the final episode three product.
 This is not the work of Australian censors; this time around director Barry Letts cut the vital scene himself.
 Thus episode three virtually commits its own suicide of quality.